johndpope/FacebookPy/docs/How_to_Windows.md

 > [https://sites.google.com/a/chromium.org/chromedriver/downloads]

-#### 4. Edit the instapy.py file
+#### 4. Edit the facebookpy.py file
-- Open file instapy.py an disabling the clarifai import
+- Open file facebookpy.py an disabling the clarifai import
 - comment the line "from .clarifai_util import check_image"
 > `from .clarifai_util import check_image`

 #### 5. Starting the script
-- Start the Gui by clicking at the file InstaPy.exe
+- Start the Gui by clicking at the file FacebookPy.exe
 - Insert your parameters and press run
 - After the first run the file quickstart.py is filled with your parameters
 - now you can edit them manually in a editor (e.g. notepad pro)